GrailFinder/gf-lt/README.md

 - show msg id next to the msg; +
 - regen last message; +
 - delete last message; +
-- edit message? (including from bot);
+- edit message? (including from bot); +
-- use chatml template (but do not show it to the user);
 - ability to copy message;
-- aility to copy selected text;
+- aility to copy selected text; (I can do it though vim mode of the terminal, so +)
 - menu with old chats (chat files); +
+- fullscreen textarea option (for long prompt);
+- tab to switch selection between textview and textarea (input and chat); +
+- basic tools: memorize and recall;
+- stop stream from the bot;

+### FIX:
+- bot responding (or haninging) blocks everything; +
+- programm requires history folder, but it is .gitignore;